 The Pocono Mountains Visitors Bureau has started a campaign against roadside trash called #PickUpthePoconos.
 The website provides information on organizing a litter pluck, offers safety tips and resources as well as spelling out the consequences of littering.

 The agency created a half dozen different designs of yard signs encouraging people not to litter.
 The weather-resistant signs are available to businesses and individuals who would like to promote the anti-litter campaign.
 Contact PMVB at 570-421-5791.

-The PMVB also asks organizations that sponsor special litter pick-up programs to contact them to be included on PickUpThePoconos.com.The annual Pick Up the Poconos Day is set for April 23rd, 2022.
+The PMVB also asks organizations that sponsor special litter pick-up programs to contact them to be included on PickUpThePoconos.com.The annual Pick Up the Poconos Days are in April and September eachyear.

 "Littering is a disgrace and people need to be reminded not to litter.
 Our schools are working hard teaching kids to recycle but we need to focus on the adults." #PickUpthePoconos